Third Front (China): Process

 Prior to the Third Front construction, the fourteen largest cities in China's potentially vulnerable regions included approximately 60% of the country's manufacturing, 50% of its chemical industries, and 52% of its national defense industries.
 In particular, the northeast was China's industrial center.
 China's population centers were concentrated in eastern coastal areas where they would be vulnerable to attack by air or water.
 In constructing the Third Front, China built a self-sufficient base industrial base area as a strategic reserve in the event of war with the Soviet Union or the United States.
 The campaign was centrally planned.
 It was carried out primarily in secret, and was only mentioned in the People's Daily for the first time in 1978.

 China built 1,100 Third Front projects (encompassing 1,945 industrial enterprises and research institutions) between 1965 and 1980.
 Major universities, including both Tsinghua University and Peking University, opened campuses in Third Front cities.
-The overall cost of Third Front projects during the 1965 to 1980 period was 20.52 billion RMB (the equivalent of the equivalent of US$2.5 billion).
+The overall cost of Third Front projects during the 1965 to 1980 period was 20.52 billion RMB (the equivalent of US$2.5 billion).

 From 1964 to 1974, China invested more than 40% of its industrial capacity in Third Front regions.
 Ultimately, construction of the Third Front cost accounting for more than a third of China's spending over the 15-year period in which the Third Front construction occurred.
 The Third Front was the most expensive industrialization campaign of the Mao-era.

-Operating on the principle of "choose the best people and best horses for the Third Front," (好人好马上三线 (hǎorén hǎomǎ shàngsānxiàn)) many skilled engineers, scientists, and intellectuals were transferred to Third Front facilities.
+Operating on the principle of "choose the best people and best horses for the Third Front," many skilled engineers, scientists, and intellectuals were transferred to Third Front facilities.
 In this slogan, the "best horses" refers to the best available equipment and resources.
 Third Front construction methods fused both low-tech and high-tech techniques.